Sex differences in education: Science, technologies, engineering, and mathematics

-In developed countries, women are often underrepresented in science, technologies, engineering, and mathematics.
-According to OECD 71% of men graduates with a science degree work as professionals in physics, mathematics and engineering, where as only 43% women work as professionals.
+In developed countries, women are often underrepresented in science, technologies, engineering, and mathematics (STEM).
+According to the OECD, 71% of men who graduate with a science degree work as professionals in physics, mathematics and engineering, whereas only 43% women work as professionals.
 "Fewer than 1 in 3 engineering graduates, and fewer than 1 in 5 computer science graduates are female".